differentialprivacy/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 ### Relaxed Tabular

 An alternative approach was proposed in the recent [RAP](https://arxiv.org/abs/2103.06641){:target="\_blank"} paper.
 The key idea is to restrict attention to "pseudo-distributions" that can be represented in a relaxed tabular format.
 The format is similar to the one-hot encoding of a discrete dataset, although the entries need not be \\\( 0 \\\) or \\\( 1 \\\), which enables gradient-based optimization to be performed on the cells in this table.
 The number of rows is a tunable knob that can be set to trade off expressive capacity with computational efficiency.
 With a sufficiently large knob size, the true minimizer of the original problem can be expressed in this way, but there is no guarantee that gradient-based optimization will converge to it because this representation introduces non-convexity.
-Moreover, the search space of this method includes "spurious" distributions, so even the global optimum of relaxed problem would not necessarily solve the original problem.
-This idea was refined into [RAP<sup>softmax</sup>](https://arxiv.org/abs/2106.07153){:target="\_blank"} in follow-up-work, which overcomes the latter issue, but does not resolve teh non-convexity issue.
-Despite the non-convexity, this method appears to work well in practice.
+Moreover, the search space of this method includes "spurious" distributions, so even the global optimum of relaxed problem would not necessarily solve the original problem.[^9]  Despite these drawbacks, this method appears to work well in practice.

+[^9]: This idea was refined into [RAP<sup>softmax</sup>](https://arxiv.org/abs/2106.07153){:target="\_blank"} in follow-up-work, which overcomes the latter issue, but does not resolve the non-convexity issue.

 ### Generative Networks